lvgl/docs_old/hu/html/_sources/overview/style.md.txt

 ```

 ## Themes
-To create styles for your GUI is challenging because you need a deeper understanding of the library and you need to have some design skills.
-In addition, it takes a lot of time to create so many styles.
+Creating styles for the GUI is challenging because you need a deeper understanding of the library, and you need to have some design skills.
+Also, it takes a lot of time to create so many styles for many different objects.

-To speed up the design part themes are introduced.
+Themes are introduced to speed up the design part.
 A theme is a style collection which contains the required styles for every object type.
-For example 5 styles for buttons to describe their 5 possible states.
+For example, 5 styles for a button to describe its 5 possible states.
 Check the [Existing themes](https://littlevgl.com/themes) or try some in the [Live demo](https://littlevgl.com/live-demo) section.
+The [theme selector demo](https://littlevgl.com/demo-theme-selector) is useful to see how a given theme and color hue looks on the display.

-To be more specific a theme is a structure variable which contains a lot of lv_style_t * fields.
+To be more specific, a theme is a structure variable that contains a lot of `lv_style_t *` fields.
 For buttons:
 ```c
 theme.btn.rel       /*Released button style*/ theme.btn.pr        /*Pressed button style*/